-We expect to set a materiality threshold at 2% of gross revenue expenditure at the surplus / deficit level.
-Based on the 2020/21 audited financial statements we anticipate the overall materiality for the year ending 31 March 2022 to be in the region of £1.251m for TfN (£1.251m in the prior year).
+We expect to set a materiality threshold at 2% of gross expenditure at the surplus/ deficit level.
+Based on 2022/23 draft financial statements we anticipate the overall materiality for the year ending 31 March 2023 to be in the region of $\pounds$ 341m ( $\pounds$ 1.251m in the prior year).
+The significant reduction in the materiality thresholds is due to cost reductions and the restructuring programme implemented at TfN during the year under review.